Is FSMN still accepting applications for the 2021-2022 school year?

 Middle school also mixes grades in various classes (humanities, specialists, electives, etc).

 Each grade level, one through eight, has its own single-grade math class.

 Why do you have mixed-grade classrooms?

-We strive to maintain a diversity of students in every classroom, and balance classes by gender, personality, interests, academic level, and learning style.
+We strive to maintain a diversity of students in every classroom, and balance classes by personality, interests, academic level, and learning style.
 Cooperative, community-focused learning flourishes in mixed-age classroom environments.

 Is your kindergarten full-day or half-day?

-Do all kindergartners need to be five years old?
+Do all kindergartners need to be five-years-old?

-Does FSMN offer Spanish?
+Does FSMN offer a second language?

 How does FSMN teach the arts?